schfranz/remote-control/walkthrough.md

 ## Fight the current.

-_I make changes to my repository, and you don't have them.
-But you've already forked my repository, and maybe you've even made changes of your own.
-You don't want to (aka can't) refork.
-You can label my fork with the handy nicknames we mentioned earlier.
-Yours is origin.
-We will call mine upstream._

 If you're repeating this after the workshop, you probably already got the attendance sheet (`attendance.md`) when you forked the repo.
 Sorry, about that.
 You'll have to use your imagination for this section.